doozr/doozr.github.io/_posts/2016-09-14-log-for-logs-sake.md

 If you think Jot is useful have a look at the docs on the [github project](http://github.com/doozr/jot) and give it a whirl.
-I've been considering enabling the the standard Jotter for specific packages rather than a simple boolean, but haven't hit a real world use case for it yet.
+I've been considering adding a feature that allows enabling the the standard Jotter only for specific packages rather than a on/off switch, but haven't hit a real world use case for it yet.
 Any comments, bug reports, patches or ideas gratefully accepted.